The objectives of the TCA are to preserve Cornish heritage, and to stimulate interest in Cornish traditions, local history, genealogy and culture.

 Recently, our extensive collection of Cornish books has been donated to the Kelly Library of St Michael’s College within the University of Toronto.
-To search this collection:

 An alphabetical listing will emerge, which can then be scrolled or sorted using the topics under the “Refine your search” menu.
 While the books cannot be removed from the library without a reader’s ticket, there is a very comfortable study room available at the Library, located at 113 St Joseph Street, just adjacent to Queen’s Park, Toronto.